CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

 We are grateful to the Government of Kenya for permission to conduct this research.
-We are especially grateful to Sam Kurukura, Ali Hassan, Peter Lokeny, and Dr. Mutuku Musili for the painstaking efforts required to archive and identify these invaluable research specimens.
+We are especially grateful to Sam Kurukura, Ali Hassan, Peter Lokeny, and Dr. Paul Musili for the painstaking efforts required to archive and identify these invaluable research specimens.

 0 Comments